moxalibudbud/etl-utility/README.md

 # 📦 Description

-A lightweight ETL library built with Node.js, optimized for processing large flat files such as CSV, TXT, and DOT.
+A lightweight ETL library built in Typescript, optimized for processing large flat files such as CSV, TXT, and DOT.
 It supports reading files either locally or directly from cloud blob storage, using the efficient `readline` stream interface to handle large datasets without consuming too much memory.

 ## 🔧 Features